Teesside International Airport: 2018 takeover

-Renaming to Teesside International
+Teesside International (2019–present)

 On 25 July 2019, the airport was renamed Teesside International Airport, the name it operated under between 1987 and 2004.

 In January 2020, flights to multiple destinations were announced by Eastern Airways to Belfast City, Cardiff, Dublin, Isle of Man, London City and Southampton, including a relaunch of their long established Aberdeen route.
 Routes to Newquay, Alicante and London Heathrow were later added, the latter for the first time in over a decade.
 By November, these routes were suspended due to the COVID-19 pandemic.
 A major global aircraft maintenance firm, Willis Lease Finance Corporation, were announced as a new tenant on 15 May 2020.
 They announced a £25m investment in the airport including two new hangars and a new Jet Centre facility on 18 July 2022.
 On 27 October 2020, TUI announced their return after nine years with a summer service to Palma de Mallorca starting in May 2022.
 On 10 November 2020, Loganair announced flights to five destinations, all in competition with Eastern Airways, however Eastern never reinstated several of their routes following the pandemic leaving Loganair as the sole operator on most of them.
 On 25 November, Ryanair announced two flights a week to Palma de Mallorca and Alicante from June 2021.
 On 16 December 2020, another terminal refurbishment was announced including a second lounge, cafe and bar facilities, both landside and airside, as well as opening up previously closed areas.

 In the 3 March 2021 annual government budget announcement, the Tees Valley region was awarded Freeport status as well as Treasury North at Darlington (plus other departments announced since).
 Both expect to have long term benefits for the airport which is included as part of the freeport.
 On 23 April 2021, It was announced that the £6.00 passenger facility fee would be scrapped.
 On 12 May 2021, it was announced that duty-free shopping would return to the airport after an eight-year absence courtesy of World Duty-Free.

-In 2021, Tees Valley Combined Authority announced a move from Cavendish House on Teesdale, Stockton-on-Tees to a new 1,360sq m base at the Teesside Airport site.
+In 2021, TVCA announced a move from Cavendish House on Teesdale, Stockton-on-Tees to a new 1360 sqm base at the Teesside Airport site.
 The move completed in 2022.